-Thirty-one rented acceptable housing units except possibly for minimum living space were visited - 7 to 8 in each study city district.
-Using information on the size and rental cost of these 31 housing units which were acceptable in everything except possibly size, we started by calculating the rent per square meter for each of these housing units.
+Using information on the size and rental cost of the 27 rented housing units which were acceptable in everything except possibly size, we calculated the rent per square meter for each housing unit.
 Note that when doing this, we considered the space of a mezzanine as half.
 So, for example, we considered the size of a unit with 20 square meters of floor space with a 10 square meter mezzanine to be 25 square meters in size (i.e., 20 + 10/2).
-Using all of these rent per square meter values, we determined the median rent per square meter for each study district.
-We then averaged the median rent per square meter for the 4 study districts to determine the typical rent per square meter in Region 1.
-We then multiplied this typical rent per square meter by 40 to get an estimate of rent for a typical acceptable housing unit with 40 square meters of living space in Region 1.
+Using all these per square meter rental values, we determined the median rent per square meter for each of north, central, and south for minimum wage Region 4.
+We averaged these three values to determine the typical rent per square meter in Region 4.
+We then multiplied this rent per square meter for a typical acceptable rented housing unit by 40 to get the average rent of an acceptable rented house with 40 square meters.

-Based on the procedure described above, the rent of an acceptable housing unit of 40 square meters in Region 1 is VND 1,800,000 (USD 75) per month.
+Based on the procedure described above, the rent of an acceptable rented housing unit of 40 square meters in Region 4 is VND 1,130,216 per month which we rounded to VND 1,100,000 (around USD 46).